limine-bootloader/limine/PROTOCOL.md

 to the stack before jumping to the kernel.

 All other general purpose registers are set to 0.

+### aarch64

+`PC` will be the entry point as defined as part of the executable file format, unless the an Entry Point feature is requested (see below), in which case, the value of `PC` is going to be taken from there.

+The contents of the `VBAR_EL1` register are undefined, and the kernel must load it's own.

+The `MAIR_EL1` register will contain at least these entries, in an unspecified order:
+ - Normal, Write-back RW-Allocate non-transient (`0b11111111`),
+ - Unspecified, correct for use with the framebuffer.

+The kernel and the lower-half identity mapping will be mapped with Normal write-back memory, while the framebuffer is mappeed with the correct caching mode.
+The kernel must ensure that MMIO it wants to access is mapped with the correct caching mode.

+All interrupts are masked (`PSTATE.{D, A, I, F}` are set to 1).

+The kernel is entered in little-endian AArch64 EL1t (EL1 with `PSTATE.SP` set to 0, `PSTATE.E` set to 0, and `PSTATE.nRW` set to 0).

+Other fields of `PSTATE` are undefined.

+At entry: the MMU (`SCTLR_EL1.M`) is enabled, the I-Cache and D-Cache (`SCTLR_EL1.{I, C}`) are enabled, data alignment checking (`SCTLR_EL1.A`) is disabled.
+SP alignment checking (`SCTLR_EL1.{SA, SA0}`) is enabled.
+Other fields of `SCTLR_EL1` are reset to 0 or to their reserved value.

+Higher ELs do not interfere with accesses to vector or floating point instructions or registers.

+Higher ELs do not interfere with accesses to the generic timer and counter.

+The used translation granule size is undefined.

+If booted by EFI/UEFI, boot services are exited.

+`SP` is set to point to a stack, in bootloader-reserved memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the Stack Size Request (see below).

+All other general purpose registers (including `X29` and `X30`) are set to 0.
+Vector registers are in an undefined state.

 ## Feature List